Cur10s1tyByt3/x64dbg/README.md

 ## Installation & Usage

-1. Download a snapshot from [GitHub](https://github.com/x64dbg/x64dbg/releases), [SourceForge](https://sourceforge.net/projects/x64dbg/files/snapshots) or [OSDN](https://osdn.net/projects/x64dbg) and extract it in a location your user has write access to.
+1. Download a snapshot from [GitHub](https://github.com/x64dbg/x64dbg/releases) or [SourceForge](https://sourceforge.net/projects/x64dbg/files/snapshots) and extract it in a location your user has write access to.
 2. _Optionally_ use `x96dbg.exe` to register a shell extension and add shortcuts to your desktop.
 3. You can now run `x32\x32dbg.exe` if you want to debug a 32-bit executable or `x64\x64dbg.exe` to debug a 64-bit executable!
 If you are unsure you can always run `x96dbg.exe` and choose your architecture there.